MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/configure-custom-load-balancer.md

 ---
-title: Create and use a custom load balancer with Azure Kubernetes Service (AKS) on Azure Stack HCI
+title: Create and use a custom load balancer with Azure Kubernetes Service on Azure Stack HCI
-description: Learn how to create and use a custom load balancer with Azure Kubernetes Service (AKS) on Azure Stack HCI.
+description: Learn how to create and use a custom load balancer with Azure Kubernetes Service on Azure Stack HCI.
 author: mattbriggs
 ms.topic: how-to
 ms.date: 04/27/2022